BenayounP/AndroidMovieDataBase/Documentation/DevDiary.md

 ## 05/08/22
 And the cache with both room and datasource works (basically)?.
 Just forgot to fully implement timestamp for last successful connection

+## 07/08/22
+(no code yesterday) Fully implement timestamp for last successful connection !
+No I have to display it on homeScreen